marianmeres/searchable/README.md

     isStopword: (word): boolean => false,

     // Any custom normalization applied before adding to index or used for query
     // useful for e.g.: stemming, custom conversion...
-Can return array of words (e.g. aliases).
+Can return array of words (aliases).
     normalizeWord: (word): string | string[] => word,

     // Will skip search altogether if none of the query words is longer than this limit.